-It is axiomatic in our jurisprudence that the party seeking the affirmative of an issue (the plaintiff, or the movant, or the petitioner, or the claimant) bears the burden of meeting the applicable standard of proof.
+As stated earlier the chancellor clearly nrejudged the issue of improvises limpossible when he stated plaintiff, or the movant, or the petitioner, or the claimant) bears the burden of meeting the applicable standard of proof.
 E.g., Mabus v.
 Mabus, 847 So.2d 815 (¶8) (Miss.
 2003).
 If continued joint physical custody was impractical or impossible, it was Tim's burden to prove it.
 Instead of offering proof that continuation of a joint physical custody arrangement was impractical or impossible, Tim proved exactly the opposite.

 It is obvious that Tim (not knowing which way the chancellor would rule), attempted to "hedge his bets" at trial.
 He testified that if he prevailed, and was awarded sole custody, he would buy Rachel a home in Jackson, provide her a vehicle to use in Jackson, assist with airfare, and make whatever other accommodations were necessary for Rachel to maintain the same schedule of physical custody that she currently enjoyed with the children (with the sole exception being Sunday night, which he wanted).
 (T. 533, 534, CP 000610-612).
-In effect, joint physical custody, but not named as such.
+In effect, joint physical custody, but not named as such.4

 On the other hand, Tim testified that if he did not prevail, and the chancellor did not modify custody, and the children were allowed to go to Memphis with Rachel, he wanted, and was capable of exercising, the same periods of visitation he currently enjoyed, including weeknight and weekday visitation.
 (T. 539-540).
-He testified that his work schedule was "completely flexible" and that there was really nothing which would prevent him from exercising "exactly the same visitation" that he currently enjoyed (T. 537, 539-540).5
+He testified that his work schedule was "completely flexible" and that there was really nothing which would prevent him from exercising "exactly the same visitation" that he

-In his post trial briefs, after the GAL had given her opinion that the children should be allowed to go to Memphis with Rachel, Tim adopted the position that he should be named as "primary custodial parent".
-(CP000604)
+In his next trial briefs, after the GAT had given her opinion that the shildren should be allowed to go to